Kristina01111000/Drws_site/README.md

 - see how the quiz is going
-- look at the book listing on the site, it should i add another place to get it
--
-talk about 2 slideshows of different sizes

-Make all patreon links open in a new tab
+- Make all patreon links open in a new tab
 Change all the greens on the site to blend with the header color Make origins lesson quiz
-Go through the lessons and make all of the links open in a new tab Make both sizes of slides, edit it so they show up only on the correct size screen Add check out dr w’s book to the bottom of the menu widget Add something to membership confirmation page about the community -> dr w is going to do this
+Make both sizes of slides, edit it so they show up only on the correct size screen Add something to membership confirmation page about the community -> dr w is going to do this